fehmicansaglam/tepkin/README.md

 ```

 `MongoDatabase` and `MongoCollection` are lightweight classes and may be instantiated more than once if needed.
 However they are both immutable and reusable.

-In most circumstances you will need only one `MongoClient` per application.

 All methods in the `MongoCollection` class need an implicit `scala.concurrent.ExecutionContext` and an `akka.util.Timeout`.
 You can define a default timeout and use the client's execution context as shown below: